Comparative e-backtests for general risk measures: Standard e-backtests

 \begin{lemma} Suppose that $\phi:\M\to 2^{\R^{d-1}}$ has an identification function $v:\R^{d}\to\R^{d-1}$, and $\psi=(\rho,\phi):\M\to\R\times\R^{d-1}$ has an identification function $(x,a,b)\mapsto (v(x,b),V(x,a,b))^\top$.
 If $\inf_{x\in\mathcal K,(a,b)\in\psi(\M)}V(x,a,b)\ge -1$, then for all $F_L\in\M$ and $(r,z)\in\psi(\M)$, $E=1+V(L,r,z)$ is a precise e-variable for $\widetilde H(\psi)$ in \eqref{eq:simple_iden}.
 Moreover, if $V(x,a,b)$ is further decreasing in $a$, then for all $F_L\in\M$ and $(r,z)\in\psi(\M)$, $E$ is a precise e-variable for $H(\psi)$ in \eqref{eq:simple_iden}. \end{lemma}

 Lemma \ref{lem:iden} still holds when the risk measure $\psi$ is single dimensional (i.e.~$\psi=\rho$) without a statistic $\phi$.
-However, for the single-dimensional case, we can achieve a stronger result by characterizing all possible forms of e-variables for the tests given the consistency of the one-sided test.
-Precisely, we have the following result under some mild assumptions from \cite{DFZ23} (stated in Appendix \ref{app:sec:tech}). \begin{theorem}[Single dimension] Let $\psi=[\psi^-,\psi^+]:\M\to I(\R)$ be identifiable with a strict identifiable function $(x,a)\mapsto V(x,a)$ on $\R^2$ decreasing in $a$ and $\inf_{x\in\mathcal K,a\in\psi(\M)}V(x,a)\ge -1$.
+In this case, we can achieve a stronger result by characterizing all possible forms of e-variables for the tests given the consistency of the one-sided test. \begin{theorem}[Single dimension] Let $\psi=[\psi^-,\psi^+]:\M\to I(\R)$ be identifiable with a strict identifiable function $(x,a)\mapsto V(x,a)$ on $\R^2$ decreasing in $a$ and $\inf_{x\in\mathcal K,a\in\psi(\M)}V(x,a)\ge -1$.
 Suppose that $\M$ and $V$ satisfies Assumptions \ref{assum:2}-\ref{assum:3} in Appendix \ref{app:sec:tech}.
 For a function $e:\R^2\to[0,\infty)$ continuous almost everywhere, $E=e(L,r)$ is a precise e-variable for